kube-reporting/metering-operator/README.md

 <img src="Documentation/operator_logo_metering_color.svg" height="125px"></img>

+# Notice
+Metering Operator is no longer under active development.
+If you are interested in taking over development of this project please open a github issue to discuss with current maintainers.
+Thank you.

 # Overview

 The Metering Operator records historical cluster usage and can generate usage reports showing usage breakdowns by pod or namespace over arbitrary time periods.